 THC is a little different from alcohol, because it’s hard to measure how much is too much.
 It is difficult to know how varying levels of THC can affect someone’s ability to drive.
 The debate will most likely turn into whether there is a zero-tolerance policy or if there is a certain THC limit.
 These are all things to think about as states legalize marijuana and as these breathalyzers become readily available for police officers to use.

-As New Jersey considers legalizing marijuana, a breathalyzer for police officers to use will be helpful.
-Regardless of whether or not marijuana becomes legal in New Jersey, it is always helpful to have a good New Jersey attorney like Leon Matchin.
+A breathalyzer for police officers to use will be helpful in determining if a driver is actually under the influence.
+It is always helpful to have a good New Jersey attorney like Leon Matchin on your side in marijuana related cases.
 He is experienced in dealing with marijuana charges and will always attempt to get charges downgraded or dismissed.
 Call Leon Matchin today at 732-887-2479, or contact him via email at [email protected] for more information about the services he can provide.